daemonraco/toobasic/docs/databases.md

 # TooBasic: Databases
 ## What is it, really?
-In a complicated way we may say it is a "wrapper's wrapper" and it won't make any sence, but it's the truth because __TooBasic__ database administration is a wrapper for [PDO](http://php.net/manual/en/book.pdo.php), which itself is a generic wrapper for databases.
+In a complicated way we may say it is a "wrapper's wrapper" and it won't make any sense, but it's the truth because __TooBasic__ database administration is a wrapper for [PDO](http://php.net/manual/en/book.pdo.php), which itself is a generic wrapper for databases.
 So if you are familiar using PDO, you may find this easy to understand.

 ## Configuration
-By default, __TooBasic__ has no database configuration and it requires some specifica setting we will try to explain.
+By default, __TooBasic__ has no database configuration and it requires some specific setting we will try to explain.

 The first thing you need to know is the existence of a global array called `$Connections` in which every connection setting must be added.
-As an example we're going to suppouse that we have a database called __census__ stored in a [MySQL](http://dev.mysql.com/doc/) server in out current server.
+As an example we're going to suppose that we have a database called __census__ stored in a [MySQL](http://dev.mysql.com/doc/) server in out current server.
-Also, we're going to suppouse that our database credentials area __censususr__ for username and the same for password, and that every table has a prefix __ss___.
+Also, we're going to suppose that our database credentials area __censususr__ for username and the same for password, and that every table has a prefix __ss___.
 Based on all of this, you might end with a configuration simillar to this:
 ```php
 <?php